SoftUni-Internal/interactive-content/EN/06-Media-Queries/02-media-queries.md

 ## Typical Device Breakpoints

-In our days, there are many types of screens and devices with different heights and widths.
+Nowadays, there are many types of screens and devices with different heights and widths.

 It is very hard (almost impossible) to create an exact breakpoint for each device.

-To keep things simple you could target five groups:
+To keep things simple we could target five groups:

 **Example:**
 ```html